Terms and conditions of sale and delivery

 Doing business with WordPilots, you can be sure that our services are delivered on proper terms and with respect for you and your business.
 We are very much aware that both linguistic quality and time are of the essence in our collaboration with our customers.
 Therefore, we abide by the following terms and conditions of sale and delivery in all phases of every project, and we obviously have professional liability insurance.

 1.1.
 Orders submitted to WordPilots are valid for 30 days.
-If a customer requests a translation without first asking for a quote, WordPilots will assume that the request is an order, and will proceed with the the job in accordance with the terms and conditions below and at WordPilots’ current prices.
+If a customer requests a translation without first asking for a quote, WordPilots will assume that the request is an order, and will proceed with the the job in accordance with the terms and conditions below and at WordPilots’ current prices or agreed prices if applicable.

 1.2.
 If a customer asks for a quotation, WordPilots is only entitled/obliged to commence the assignment once the customer has accepted the quotation without reservations.